pguyot/arm-runner-action/README.md

 Source paths(s) inside the image to copy outside after the commands have executed.
-Relative to the `/<repository_name>` directory or the directory defined with `copy_repolity_path`.
+Relative to the `/<repository_name>` directory or the directory defined with `copy_repository_path`.
 Globs are allowed.
 To copy multiple paths, provide a list of paths, separated by semi-colons.
 Default is not to copy.

 #### `copy_artifact_dest`